I talk about the gods, I am an atheist. But I am an artist too, and therefore a liar. Distrust everything I say. I am telling the truth.

 Method of play

-Players take turns speaking about a video as determined by the lay of the cards.
-The aim of this game is to play as many cards as possible within the time limit.
-The time limit is the length of the video.
+Players take random turns speaking about a video put on mute.
+The preferred method is to use playing cards.
+Then the aim of the game can be to play as many cards as possible within the time limit of the video.
 Each player chooses a suit.
 If there are only two players they get two suits each, either red cards or black cards.
 For three players one suit is wild.
 If a wild card is drawn it belongs to the player who last spoke.

 When suits are decided.
 The deck is shuffled and the video is started with the sound on mute.
 The first card is turned over.
 If it is a court card the player whose suit it is makes a past tense sentence about something just seen. otherwise the player makes a present continuous sentence about something that is happening on the screen.
 Once a grammatically correct and accurate sentence is completed the next card is turned over.
 That's it!

 Instead of a present continuous sentence the task can be made easier by making any sentence about what is on screen, "That man has a blue shirt", "The room is big" etc. Or just make a past sentence for every card or make any kind of sentence for any card.

 For extra practise put the video into repeat mode and keep going until the whole deck of cards is used up

 Instead of using cards players can use a dice.
 After making a sentence that player rolls the dice and uses the result to count clockwise around the group to find the next speaker.
 This is more random, time-consuming and lacks the target of getting through the whole deck but can accommodate larger groups.